reettapirtti/comparative-genomics-project/README.md

 ## general-overview
 Independent comparative genomics analysis of CBF gene clusters in oat, developed as part of my Master's thesis: "Structural Evolution and Subgenome-Specific Divergence of CBF Gene Clusters in Wild and Cultivated Oat".
 I developed bioinformatics pipelines and performed statistical analyses of genomic datasets using RStudio.

+This repository is a portfolio of my skills in genomic analysis.

 ---

 ## overview-of-the-data